 Nova refers to the region where the fish for this variety of smoked salmon was historically harvested, off the coast of Nova Scotia.
 Nova is traditionally lightly smoked after brining.
 Although the salmon used for making nova is no longer harvested off the coast of Nova Scotia, the name of this uniquely New York method for making smoked salmon has stuck.

-If you’re ready to purchase smoked fish to try for yourself, our team at Acme Smoked Fish has a variety of options to choose from on our online store, our Fish Friday curbside pickup operation, as well as through our retail partners.
+If you’re ready to purchase smoked fish to try for yourself, our team at Acme Smoked Fish has a variety of options to choose from, many of which you can find at retailers near you through our Store Locator, as well as our Fish Friday curbside pickup operation.
 Visit our website today for more information about all of the fish we offer.
 We look forward to hearing from you and helping you find the perfect fish for your palate.